 It’s imperative to shred documents relating to your bank account or credit cards.
 This means bank statements and any type of correspondence with the financial institutions you do business with.

 You should also shred expired debit or credit cards and old checks you never used.
-Even though the account is closed, a criminal could find a way to use these items to their advantage.
+Even though the account is closed, a criminal could find a way to use these items.

 Bank and credit card statements pile up quickly.
 Consider going paperless and avoid having more sensitive information about your finances laying around.

 It’s important to keep tax information in case you have an IRS issue you need to sort out.
-Always keep these documents in a secure location, even under lock and key.
+Always keeps these in a secure location, even under lock and key.

 However, if you have tax papers from years back, it’s a good idea to shred them.
 Make sure you shred everything – this means all receipts or charity donations.
 Tax forms typically contain your Social Security number, date of birth, and even information about your spouse and family.